 Voyageurs National Park Camping Permits Overview

-Voyageurs National Park has 147 reservable frontcountry campsites and 14 reservable backcountry campsites for those wanting an authentic northwoods camping experience.
+Voyageurs National Park has 147 frontcountry, 14 backcountry, and 2 primitive campsites for visitors wanting an authentic northwoods camping experience.

-FRONTCOUNTRY CAMPSITES are located on our large lakes (Rainy, Kabetogama, Namakan and Sandpoint) and require travel by watercraft.
+FRONTCOUNTRY CAMPSITES are located on the large lakes (Rainy, Kabetogama, Namakan, Sandpoint).
+You may boat directly to them from any park visitor center boat ramp.
 They are equipped with fire rings, tent pads, picnic tables, bear lockers for safe food storage, and outdoor privies.
-Click the Build Itinerary button to plan your frontcountry camping trip.
-View a campsite map here .
+Use the Build Itinerary button to plan your frontcountry camping trip.

-DAY USE BACKCOUNTRY BOAT RENTALS: Voyageurs offers canoe and rowboat rentals on some backcountry lakes.
-This requires travel by personal watercraft or local water taxi service to a trailhead, and then hiking into the backcountry lakes where the canoes are located.
-Click on the Reserve Day Use Rentals button above or scroll further down on this page to view options.
-Click on the Fees & Cancellation tab to view prices.
+DAY USE BACKCOUNTRY CANOE RENTALS: The same canoes available in the backcountry for use with overnight camping can be reserved for day use.
+This first requires travel by private watercraft or local water taxi service to a trailhead, and then hiking into the backcountry lakes where the rental canoes are stationed.
+Click on the Reserve Day Use Rentals button or scroll further down on this page to view canoe options and availability.

-DAY USE & VISITOR DESTINATION SITES: With 27 Day Use sites and 7 Visitor Destination sites scattered throughout, Voyageurs National Park has plenty of areas to enjoy for visitors who are just out for a day trip on the lakes.
+DAY USE & VISITOR DESTINATION SITES: With 27 Day Use sites and 7 Visitor Destination sites, Voyageurs National Park has plenty of areas to enjoy for visitors who are out for a day trip on the lakes.
 Each Day Use site has picnic tables, fire rings and vault privies, while the Visitor Destination sites offer short trails with wayside exhibits, picnic areas and comfort stations.
 No reservations are required for Day Use or Destination sites.
-View a map of Day Use and Visitor Destination sites here .
+You can view a map of day use sites here .

 Keep Voyageurs National Park Wild for Future Generations: The Voyageurs Conservancy is the park's official nonprofit partner representing a community of people who care about the ongoing stewardship of Voyageurs National Park.
 VNPA works to fund projects and programs that will help sustain the park's waters, wild character, and visitor experience for generations to come.
 Become a member today , follow them on Facebook and Instagram , or sign up for their e-newsletter .

-With Voyageurs National Park's scheduled programs and boat tours, you can paddle a canoe on the Voyageurs Highway, watch wildlife by day and stars by night, and explore historic Kettle Falls Hotel, Hoist Bay and Ellsworth Rock Gardens.
-Check the park website for a current list of these activities and many more, or contact a Voyageurs National Park visitor center and speak with an interpretive park ranger.
-Reservations in advance are highly recommended for boat tours, and can be made here on recreation.gov.
+With scheduled programs and boat tours, you can paddle a canoe on the Voyageurs Highway, watch wildlife by day and stars by night, and explore historic Kettle Falls Hotel, Hoist Bay and Ellsworth Rock Gardens.
+Check the Things to Do page on the park website for a current list of these activities and many more, or speak with a park ranger at one of the Voyageurs National Park visitor centers.
+Many of our programs offer reservations.
+Visit the Voyageurs National Park Tours or the Voyageurs National Park Special Interpretive Programs pages (reservations are highly recommended for boat tours).

 Voyageurs National Park has three visitor centers, which offer area information, exhibits, a park movie, bookstore, Junior Ranger programs, boat ramps, hiking trials and more.
 All visitor centers are open daily in the summer, and the Rainy Lake Visitor Center operates year-round.